Ryu-Yamamoto017/academic-kickstart-RyuYamamoto/content/authors/admin/_index.md

 My name is Ryu.
 I am a Doctoral Student who studies Texts & Technology  at the University of Central Florida.

 Recently, I earned a Master of Arts in Interdisciplinary Studies.
-In this degree's curriculum I had two concentrations in TEFL (Teaching English as a Foregin Language) and Texts & Technology.
+In this degree's curriculum, I had two concentrations in TEFL (Teaching English as a Foregin Language) and Texts & Technology.